 Baixa was rebuilt in 1755 after the Lisbon earthquake destroyed the city.
 The Portuguese statesman and politician, Marquis of Pombal, immediately got to work on rebuilding the area, including designing a grid city layout for Baixa.
 Thanks to this grid system, it is now easy for travelers to find their way around.

-An interesting fact is that the streets are named after the merchants that had shops in the area.
+An interesting fact is that the streets are named after the merchants who had shops in the area.
 Examples include Rua da Prata (Silversmith Street) and Rua dos Sapateiros (Shoemaker’s Street).

 The shopping in Baixa is comparable to the best in the world, with Avenida da Liberdade being the most renowned shopping street in Lisbon, housing all the major high-end brands.